 Native Introduced Species indigenous to the locality.
-Cultivated/Domestic Adventive Individuals spontaneous in occurrence.
-Species may be indigenous to the locality, but usually exotic or alien.
-Species alien or exotic to th • Individuals established and maintained by human agency.
-Wild Not an escaped cultivar or domesticate.
-Feral An escaped cultivar or domesticate.
+Cultivated/Domestic Adventive Individuals spontaneous Species may be indigenous to the locality, Species alien or exotic to the locality. in occurrence. but usually exotic or alien.
+Individuals spontaneous in occurrence.
+Wild Feral Individuals established and maintained by human Not an escaped cultivar or An escaped cultivar or agency. domesticate. domesticate.